bobbingwide/oik-css/README.md

 4. [bw_geshi] - examples
 5. oik-CSS options - available when oik is active

 ## Upgrade Notice
-# 2.1.3
+# 2.2.0
-Each block has its own entry point.
-Now supports PHP 8.3.
+Built with latest wp-scripts.
+Tested with WordPress 6.6.2.

 ## Changelog
-# 2.1.3
+# 2.2.0
-* Changed: Support PHP 8.3 #27
-* Changed: Update wp-scripts and rebuild using separate entry points #26
+* Changed: Update wp-scripts to v29.0.0.
+Add dependency on clsx. #26
-* Tested: With WordPress 6.5-RC2 and WordPress Multisite
+* Tested: With WordPress 6.6.2 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6